odoo/documentation/website/optimize/seo.rst

 As with CSS resources, Javascript resources are also concatenated, minified, compressed and cached (server side and browser side).

-Odoo creates three Javascript bundles:
+Twenty20 creates three Javascript bundles:

 - One for all pages of the website (including code for parallax effects, form validation, …)